ncss-tech/rosettaPTF/README.md

   *  optional, `volumetric water content at 1500 kPa`: roughly “permanent wilting point” for most plants, units of cm3/cm3

+## Backend

+The [rosetta-soil](https://github.com/usda-ars-ussl/rosetta-soil) module is a Python package maintained by Dr. Todd Skaggs (USDA-ARS) and other U.S. Department of Agriculture employees.

+## Frontend (rosettaPTF)

+rosettaPTF uses {reticulate} to wrap the Python rosetta-soil pedotransfer functions and provide them in an R environment.

+This R package is intended to provide for use cases that involve many thousands of calls to the pedotransfer function.
+High-throughput access to the pedotransfer functions is possible using RasterStack (raster) or SpatRaster (terra) objects in the R environment.

+### Other options

+Less demanding use cases are encouraged to use the web interface or API endpoint.
+There are additional wrappers of the API endpoints provided by the soilDB R package `ROSETTA()` method.
 For small amounts of data consider using the interactive version that has copy/paste functionality: https://www.handbook60.org/rosetta.

-This package is primarily intended for more demanding use cases such as calling ROSETTA on each cell in a stack of raster data.

 ## Set up {reticulate}